rayahazi/SQL-B-2020/README.md

 ## Lesson 01:

-- Into to database - what is it, why needd it
+- Into to database - what is it, why need it
 - SQL vs No-SLQ
 - Installation: xampp, mysql workbench